RomitaDinda/stage2/README.md

 In the terminal, navigate to this project folder.

 run npm install to install project dependencies.
+You can opcionally also execute npm i.
+If bower gives you problem install it too.

-run gulp serve.
+run gulp.
+This will run default tasks which make a dist build but also update all files

 With your server running, visit the site: http://localhost:8000 and explore some restaurants.